Sparse streams

 2. In the Set Up New Stream dialog box, provide a Stream name and for Stream type choose either -- development (sparse) or -- release (sparse).

-3. Note that Branch files from parent on stream creation checkbox cannot be selected.
+3. Note that the Branch files from parent on stream creation checkbox cannot be selected.

-A sparse stream only branches a file from the parent stream if you check out a file from the sparse stream's view of the parent file.
+A sparse stream only branches a file from the parent stream when you submit your changes; checking out a file from the parent stream opens it for pending branch and is indicated by a badge.

 4. Click OK.